Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## pop

-Retrieves the value of the property with the given `key` from a `ReadonlyRecord` and returns an `Option` of a tuple with the value and the `ReadonlyRecord` with the removed property.
+Retrieves the value of the property with the given `key` from a record and returns an `Option` of a tuple with the value and the record with the removed property.
 If the key is not present, returns `O.none`.

 **Signature**